At least 36 dead, many injured after train carrying 350 people derails in Taiwan

 "Our train crashed into a truck," one man said in a video aired on Taiwanese television, showing pictures of the wreckage.
 "The truck came falling down."

-Images of the crash scene show carriages inside the tunnel crumbled and ripped apart from the impact, passengers gathering suitcases and bags in a tilted, derailed carriage and others walking along the tracks littered with wreckage.
+Images showed an injured passenger being stretched out of the crash scene, her head and neck in a brace, passengers gathering suitcases and bags in a tilted, derailed carriage and others walking along the tracks littered with wreckage.

-Some were forced to scale doors, windows and roofs to reach safety.
+Some passengers walked out of the tunnel on the roof of the train, trailing their suitcases and bags behind, then climbed down between carriages to be greeted by rescuers.

+"It felt like there was a sudden violent jolt and I found myself falling to the floor," an unidentified female survivor told the network.

 The accident occurred at the start of a long weekend for the traditional Tomb Sweeping Day hospital.

-In 2018, 18 people died and 175 were injured when a train derailed in northeastern Taiwan, in the island’s worst rail disaster in more than three decades.
+In 2018, 18 people died and 175 were injured when a train derailed in northeastern Taiwan.
 The driver of the eight-carriage train was later charged with negligent homicide.

 That crash was the island's worst since 1991, when 30 passengers were killed and 112 injured after two trains collided in Miaoli.